 Complaints regarding the institution's ongoing ability to meet the criteria of institutional accreditation may be directed to the Higher Learning Commission.
 Individuals interested in bringing an appropriate complaint to the attention of the Commission should take some time to compile a complete submission, as outlined below.
-There is no complaint form.
+The official complaint must be submitted through the on-line form.

 - Indicate in your complaint why you believe the issues raised in your complaint are accrediting issues.
 If possible, please review the Commission’s Criteria for Accreditation on the Commission's website prior to writing this section.